slott56/HamCalc-2.1/doc/source/python/navigation/latlong.rst

 Implementation
 ~~~~~~~~~~~~~~~~

-Perhaps the right thing to do is to uncombine the :program:`latlong` program from the :program:`grcircl` program.
+What we've done is to uncombine the :program:`latlong` program from the :program:`grcircl` program.

-Perhaps we should make the lat-lon database update a stand-alone program.
+The lat-lon database update is one, separate stand-alone program, :program:`latlong`.

-We can easily import it into :program:`pathfind` or use it separately.
+We can easily import the search function into :program:`pathfind`.